luv-singh-ai/profile_creation/README.md

 1. To start a conversation with the bot, start having a conversation by saying hey, hello or I have a complaint
 2. Start by typing '/start' and then select your language from the dropdown menu.
-3. The bot will ask you to describe your complaint
-4. Once you have described your complaint, the bot will file the complaint and give you your complaint number.
-5. Todo: Map Location details from chat to the proper parameters in digit API call(s).